 Other cherry recipes we love in the summertime: Cherry Bourbon Slush / Cherry Overnight Oats / Cherry Lemonade Margaritas / Mini White Chocolate-Cherry Bundt Cakes (Instant Pot Cake) / Honeysuckle Cherry Smash / Dr Pepper® Cherry Cupcakes with Grenadine Whipped Cream

-Fresh Cherry Quick Bread Essentials
+Fresh Quick Cherry Bread Essentials

-How to make Cherry Bread
+How to make Fresh Cherry Bread

 Preheat the oven, and spray a loaf pan with nonstick baking spray.
-(If you want to do this without the baking spray, you can line your loaf pan in parchment paper.
-It’s kind of a pain, but it can be done!)
+If you want to do this without the baking spray, you can line your loaf pan in parchment paper.
+It’s kind of a pain, but it can be done!

 If you haven’t already, pit and dice the cherries.
 Place ’em in a bowl.